MarcLignarius/HTMLCSS.MyFirstWebpage/README.md

 ## Description

-_A couple of web pages built on Week 1 Day 1 of the Intro To Programming course from Epicodus.
-HTML added on Day 1 and CSS added on Day 2._
+_A couple of web pages built on Week 1 of the Intro To Programming course from Epicodus.
+Learning HTML and CSS._

 ## Support and contact details